Guidelines for implementation

 Article 5.3 requires Parties, in setting and implementing their public health policies with respect to tobacco control, to act to protect these policies from commercial and other vested interests of the tobacco industry in accordance with national law.

 The purpose of the guidelines for implementation of Article 5.3 is to ensure that efforts to protect tobacco control from commercial and other vested interests of the tobacco industry are comprehensive and effective, recognising that there is a fundamental and irreconcilable conflict between the tobacco industry’s interests and public health policy interests.
 Key recommendations include that Parties should interact with the tobacco industry only when and to the extent strictly necessary to enable effective regulation of the tobacco industry and tobacco products, and that any necessary interactions should be conducted transparently.

-Consistent with the guidelines for implementation of Article 5.3, the Australian Government Department of Health and Ageing provides public notification of meetings with the tobacco industry
+Consistent with the guidelines for implementation of Article 5.3, the Australian Government Department of Health provides public notification of meetings with the tobacco industry

 Article 8: Protection from exposure to tobacco smoke

 Under Article 8, Parties recognise that ‘scientific evidence has unequivocally established that exposure to tobacco smoke causes death, disease and disability’.
 In areas of national jurisdiction, Parties are required to adopt and implement effective measures providing for protection from exposure to tobacco smoke in indoor workplaces, public transport, indoor public places and, as appropriate, other public places.
 At other jurisdictional levels, Parties are required to actively promote adoption and implementation of these measures.

 The guidelines for implementation of Article 8 are intended to assist Parties in meeting their obligations for protection from exposure to tobacco smoke.
 They identify the measures necessary to achieve effective protection, based on the best available evidence, and contain statements of principle and definitions of relevant terms.